prabhakk-mw/matlab-integration-for-jupyter/README.md

 * The Dockerfile in this repository an image based on Python 3.11 and the MATLAB Engine for Python only supports this version from MATLAB R2023b onwards.
 * If the MATLAB Engine for Python fails to install, this will not fail the `docker build` command.

-#### Build an Image with the MATLAB Integration for Jupyter using VNC
+#### Build an Image with the option to access desktop using VNC
-To build the default image along with the MATLAB Integration for Jupyter using VNC, run:
+To build the default image along with the ability to access a XFCE Desktop using VNC, run:
 ```bash
 docker build --build-arg INSTALL_VNC=1 -t mifj:R2025a .
 ```
-For more information, see [MATLAB Integration for Jupyter using VNC*(GitHub)*](https://github.com/mathworks/jupyter-matlab-vnc-proxy).
+For more information, see [Jupyter Remote Desktop Proxy* (GitHub)*](https://github.com/jupyterhub/jupyter-remote-desktop-proxy).

 ## Installing MATLAB
 There are 3 ways to include MATLAB in your container image.